agamanimullick-cloud/Retail-E-commerce-Sales-Analytics-Workbook/README.md

 1. Import the CSV with Power Query

+We use Power Query to process large data sets that exceed Excel's 1-million-row limit because it can transform and filter millions of rows in memory before you load only what you need.

 2. Understand the raw dataset
 3. Clean the data
 4. Create calculated fields and flags